Credit: Nino Verde / CC BY-SA 3.0

 How to Reach There

-You can visit this beautiful natural gem by taking the highway connecting Limassol and Pafos.
+One can visit this beautiful natural gem by taking the highway connecting Limassol and Pafos.
 The path that goes to the rock will delight the adventurers at heart as it is filled with cliffs and mysterious caves formed by the sea.
-If you don’t like climbing then you can just sit back and absorb the magical ambiance that has so many folklores associated with it.
+If you don’t like climbing then you can just sit back and absorb the magical ambience that has so many folklores associated with it.